 Download this methodology

-- Weekly provisional figures on deaths registered in England and Wales
+- Deaths registered weekly in England and Wales, provisional

-- Monthly figures on deaths registered by area of usual residence in England and Wales
+- Deaths registered monthly in England and Wales

 - Deaths registered by area of usual residence, UK